Maltese nationality law: Citizenship by investment

 Despite requests by the European Commission to cease approving naturalisations by investment, the Maltese government renewed the scheme in 2020 with raised capital requirements after the original programme approached its 1,800-person limit.
 Applicants making a €600,000 donation are subject to a 36-month residence requirement while those contributing €750,000 continue to be subject to a 12-month period.
-All qualifying dependents (including unmarried children of the principal applicant under age 29 and parents or grandparents over age 55) require a further €50,000 donation per person regardless of age.
-Property purchases are required to be valued at least €700,000 and an additional contribution of €10,000 must be donated to a registered charitable organisation.
-A 2021 documents leak revealed a series of letters of intent presented to the Maltese government by applicants of this citizenship pathway that detailed how they planned to establish ties to Malta; the average time committed by applicants to be physically present in the country was about 16 days, significantly less than the residence period nominally required by legislation.
-Over €1.4 billion has been contributed for the programme since 2015.
+All qualifying dependants (including unmarried children of the principal applicant under age 29 and parents or grandparents over age 55) require a further €50,000 donation per person regardless of age.
+Property purchases are required to be valued at a minimum of €700,000, and an additional contribution of €10,000 must be donated to a registered charitable organisation.

+A 2021 documents leak revealed a series of letters of intent presented to the Maltese government by applicants to this pathway that detailed how they planned to establish ties to Malta; applicants on average committed to being physically present in the country for about 16 days, significantly less than the residence period nominally required by legislation.
+Over €1.4 billion has been contributed to the programme since 2015.

-Following the start of the Russian invasion of Ukraine in 2022, applications for investors from Russia and Belarus have been indefinitely suspended.
-Seven individuals sanctioned by the European Union and other Western countries have been able to partially circumvent those restrictions with Maltese citizenship obtained through the investment programme prior to the invasion.
-In the 2025 European Court of Justice case European Commission v Republic of Malta, it was ruled that the citizenship by investment pathway violated the integrity of EU citizenship and principle of sincere cooperation under Union law, specifically Articles 4(3) and 20 of the Treaty on the Functioning of the European Union.
-This ruling was made despite a 2024 judicial opinion by ECJ Advocate General Anthony Collins in which he stated that the Commission had failed to demonstrate that EU law required a "genuine link" between a person and a member state.
-Parliament amended local legislation in July 2025 to abolish the citizenship by investment pathway in accordance with the ECJ ruling.
+Following the start of the Russian invasion of Ukraine in 2022, applications from investors based in Russia and Belarus were indefinitely suspended.
+Seven individuals sanctioned by the European Union and other Western countries have been able to partially circumvent those sanctions with Maltese citizenship obtained through the investment programme prior to the invasion.

+In 2025, the European Court of Justice ruled in European Commission v Republic of Malta that the citizenship by investment pathway violated the integrity of EU citizenship and the principle of sincere cooperation under Union law, specifically Articles 4(3) and 20 of the Treaty on the Functioning of the European Union.
+The Court ruled against Malta despite a 2024 judicial opinion by ECJ Advocate General Anthony Collins, who had stated that the Commission failed to demonstrate that EU law required a "genuine link" between a person and a member state.
+Following the ECJ ruling, Parliament abolished the investment pathway in July 2025 and replaced it with a discretionary route under which the government may grant citizenship to people judged to have made an exceptional contribution to Malta.